xmos/lib_xua/lib_xua/doc/rst/using.rst

-Using lib_xud
+Using lib_xua
 -------------

-This sections describes the basic usage of `lib_xud`.
-It provides a guide on how to program the USB Audio Devices using `lib_xud`.
+This sections describes the basic usage of `lib_xua`.
+It provides a guide on how to program USB Audio Devices using `lib_xua`.

 Reviewing application note AN00246 is highly recommended at this point.

-Library structure
+Library Structure
 ~~~~~~~~~~~~~~~~~

 The code is split into several directories.